 Re-activating previous customers and upselling existing clients is a lot easier and, most importantly, cheaper than generating new customers or clients.
 But the best results for your small business come from pursuing both – generating new clients and making sure they come back.

-I have already written about how to get repeat business from existing customers.
-Today, I’ll concentrate on ways to attract new business.
+I have already written about how to get repeat business from existing customers, so be sure to check that post out.
+Today, however, I’ll concentrate on ways to attract new business.
 So let’s have a look at my favourite sustainable growth strategies for small businesses!

 If your services or products are already optimised, have a look at your pricing structure or create a special offer that lowers the threshold for first-time customers.

 Another possibility is upgrading your customer service.
-Be exceptional at making your customers’ life easier and they will flock to your business.
+Be exceptional at making your customers’ life easier and they will flock to your business!
+Especially now, when it’s so easy for people to discuss their experience with you on social media, do everything you can to make it as positive as possible.

 Find out more about how to improve your customer experience.